OmarHanyMohamed/RecoMovieApp/README.md

 ```
 pip install -r requirements.txt
 ```
-you can find the recommendation system I created here with a detailed explaination.
+you can find the recommendation system I created here with a detailed explaination [here](https://github.com/OmarHanyMohamed/Content-Based-Recommendation-System) .

 **for the app you'll need :**